A: Click here for the benefits of registration with the AIA.

 - The conservation, decommissioning, reclamation, remediation and improvement of soils, land and water systems, and

 - The development, management and use of waste treatment and ecological systems."

-A: Once an application is received and all required documents are received, the application file is moved into the queue for review by the Registration Committee.
-Two meetings, one for environment sector files, and one for agriculture sector files are held each month.
-The timeline to review an application is dependent on when an application is moved into the queue and the number of files the Registration Committee is able to review.
-Usually it is between 6 and 8 weeks, but may be longer.
+A: Once an application is submitted and all required documentation is received, the application is moved into the queue for review by the Registration Committee.
+The timeline for the Registration Committee to review an application is greatly dependent on how many files are currently in queue.
+We often estimate between 6 to 8 weeks, but this may vary.

 - Institution name

 - Course name, description, and the year that the course was taken

 - Your intended areas of practice that you would like to work within.

 Q: What are practice areas?

 A: In Alberta, the “practice of agrology” is defined in the Agrology Profession Act Section 1(v).
 This definition includes a very broad, extensive list of the various activities in which our AIA members work.
 The Alberta Institute of Agrologists has used this definition to develop a number of practice areas (PAs) in 18 practice areas.
 Professional practice within a particular practice area requires educational training relevant to that practice area.
 You may find the list of these PAs on our website HERE

 A: Do you satisfy the general credit requirements for acceptance into the AIA (do you have enough agrology/math/English etc courses)?
 CLICK HERE for Educational Requirements.